-Conclusions:
+CONCLUSIONS:

-By comparing the distribution of cooperatives per sector (see Table 3.1-1) with the desired situation, a few conclusions can be drawn:
+Comparing the distribution of cooperatives per sector (see Table 3.1-1) with the desired situation leads to the following conclusions:

 - A. No cooperative is currently active in the education sector and only 5% of cooperatives are active in the healthcare and social sectors. - B. With 50% and 45% respectively, the financial and economic sectors account for almost the entire cooperative sector in Curaçao.
-The financial sector includes banks and financial services (48%), insurance cooperatives and investment funds (2%). - C. The economics sector includes the categories agriculture and food industry (24%); industry and utilities (0%), wholesale and small trade (0%) and other Services (21%). - D. The penetration rate is nearly 35%, which include the economically active population of 15-64 years old.
-These figures established the importance and impact of cooperatives upon the community of Curacao. - E. The membership of all credit unions together in 2018 was 35.001, which means that more than 20% of the total local population is member of a credit union. - F. From December 31, 2009 until of December 2018, there has been an substantial increase of 91% of membership in nine year time.
+The financial sector includes banks and financial services (48%), insurance cooperatives and investment funds (2%). - C. The economics sector includes the categories agriculture and food industry (24%); industry and utilities (0%); wholesale and small trade (0%); and other Services (21%). - D. The penetration rate is nearly 35%, which includes the economically active population of 15-64 years old.
+These figures show the importance of cooperatives and their impact on the community of Curaçao. - E. In 2018, the membership of all credit unions together was 35,001, which means that more than 20% of the total local population are members of a credit union. - F. From December 31, 2009 to December 31, 2018, there was a substantial increase in membership-91% in nine years' time.

-3.2 Cooperatives and value addition
+3.2 Cooperatives and Value Addition

 Savings and Credit Cooperatives (Credit Unions) have managed to mobilize substantial savings which have been loaned out to members.
-Unfortunately, these loans have been used mainly for consumption purposes as little has been directed towards production activities.
+Unfortunately, these loans have been used mainly for consumption purposes, with little being directed towards production activities.

 This policy is a rallying call to cooperatives to take the mantle and lead in the social-economic growth of Curaçao.
-This objective is based on the realization that there are many benefits that will accrue if cooperatives are in the fore front of the development process.
-These benefits include equitable distribution of wealth, job creation, growth of the export capacity and strengthening of the local economy amongst others.
+This objective is based on the realization that there are many benefits that will accrue if cooperatives are in the forefront of the development process.
+These benefits include equitable distribution of wealth, job creation, growth in export capacity and strengthening of the local economy, among other things.

-3.3 Cooperatives and specific target groups
+3.3 Cooperatives and Specific Target Groups

-The government acknowledges the specific potential of cooperatives, as enterprises and organizations inspired by solidarity, to respond to members' needs and ensure greater participation in the mainstream economy, especially women, persons with disability and youth.
-Government shall continuously engage with stakeholders in the youth and women sectors to design appropriate support programs.
-The government shall also consider introducing support measures for the activities of cooperatives that meet specific social and public policy outcomes, such as employment creation and the development of activities benefiting disadvantaged group.
+The government acknowledges the specific potential of cooperatives, as enterprises and organizations inspired by solidarity, to respond to members' needs and ensure greater participation in the mainstream economy-especially women, persons with disabilities and youth.
+The government shall continuously engage with stakeholders in the youth and women sectors to design appropriate support programs.
+The government shall also consider introducing support measures for the activities of cooperatives that meet specific social and public policy outcomes, such as employment creation and the development of activities benefiting disadvantaged groups.

-3.4 Potential contributions of cooperatives to the social-economy
+3.4 Potential Contributions of Cooperatives to the Social Economy

-The government acknowledges that a genuine, autonomous and economically viable cooperative movement and its membership have a vast development potential to:
+The government acknowledges that a genuine, autonomous and economically viable cooperative movement and its membership hold a vast development potential for:

-- a) Create and develop income-generating activities and sustainable decent employment. - b) Develop human resource capacities and knowledge of the values, advantages and benefits of the cooperative movement through education and training. - c) Develop people's business potential, including entrepreneurial and managerial capacities. - d) Increase savings and investment. - e) Improve social and economic well-being. - f) Improve social and economic well-being, taking into account the need to eliminate all forms of discrimination. - g) Contribute to sustainable human development. - h) Establish and expand a viable and dynamic distinctive sector of the economy that responds to the social and economic needs of the community. - i) Enhance broad-based economic empowerment, thereby assisting the government in achieving the objectives of its economic reform strategy.
+- A) Creating and developing incomegenerating activities and sustainable decent employment. - B) Developing human-resource capacities and knowledge of the values, advantages and benefits of the cooperative movement through education and training. - C) Developing people's business potential, including entrepreneurial and managerial capacities. - D) Increasing savings and investments. - E) Improving social and economic wellbeing.

+- F) Improving social and economic wellbeing, taking into account the need to eliminate all forms of discrimination. - G) Contributing to sustainable human development. - H) Establishing and expanding a viable and dynamic distinctive sector of the economy that responds to the social and economic needs of the community. - Enhancing broad-based economic empowerment, thereby assisting the government in achieving the objectives of its economic reform strategy.